filecoin-project/lotus/documentation/en/payment-channels.md

 Vouchers have a lane, a nonce and a value, where vouchers with a higher nonce supersede vouchers with a lower nonce in the same lane.
 Each deal is created on a different lane.

+Note that payment channels and vouchers can be used for any situation in which two parties need to incrementally transfer value between each other off-chain.

 ## Using the CLI

-For example a client creates a payment channel to a provider with value 10.
+For example a client creates a payment channel to a provider with value 10 FIL.

 ```sh
 $ lotus paych get <client addr> <provider addr> 10